 Updates

-- The Labor Force Participation Rate in the United States remained unchanged at 83.5 percent in October 2024.
+- The Labor Force Participation Rate in the United States remained unchanged at 62.5% in November 2024.

 - In October 2024, information security analysts saw a 51.6% growth, making it the fastest-growing occupation.

-- The Labor Force Participation Rate in the United States remained unchanged at 62.70 percent in September 2024.
+- The Labor Force Participation Rate in the United States remained unchanged at 62.70% in September 2024.

 - In September 2024, information security analysts saw a 51.6% growth, making it the fastest-growing occupation.